AlexP0112/Student-Management-App/backend/README.txt

-This document will describe the current Data Models <-> Microservices Architecture

--> Backend Service, agregator for all the other services, communicates with the frontend
+-> Backend Service, agregator for all the other services, communicates with the frontend through REST, and with the other services through RPC

--> Login-Service, data models to be decided, used by all the users
+-> Grades Register Service, keeps students' grades in the form of a history, which describes a academic year

--> Mail Service, mail data model, used for communication between students and secretaries
+-> Mail Service, used to send request from the students to the secretary

--> Register Service, student info data model, used by secretaries on write and students on read

--> School Service, school data model, used by the admin on write and secretaries on read
+-> Personal Data Service, handles personal data for every type of user

+-> School Service, handles information regarding the schools from the university

--> Billing Service, data model to be decided, used to pay school taxes
+-> Billing Service, TODO

-This document is prone to change.
+-> Authentication Service, TODO